Kamen Rider Kabuto

 Kamen Rider Kabuto (仮面ライダーカブト, Kamen Raidā Kabuto) is a Japanese tokusatsu superhero television series.
 It is the sixteenth installment in the popular Kamen Rider Series of tokusatsu programs.
-It is a joint collaboration between Ishimori Productions and Toei.
+It is a joint collaboration between Asatsu-DK and Toei.
 The series was broadcast on TV Asahi.
 The first episode aired on January 29, 2006, and with the final episode airing on January 21, 2007, completing the series with 49 episodes.
-Super Hero Time with alongside GoGo Sentai Boukenger.
+It aired as a part of the Super Hero Time slot alongside GoGo Sentai Boukenger.
+It is the series that revolves around insects, fate, and the theme of "the chosen one."
+The series blends action, dramatic tension, and philosophical elements with a focus on the battle between humanity and the mysterious ZECT organization, which defends the Earth from alien insect-like creatures known as the Worms.
+The story follows Souji Tendo, who transforms into Kamen Rider Kabuto, and his quest to protect the world while struggling with his own destiny.

 The series represents the 35th anniversary of the Kamen Rider Series, as indicated by a notice at the beginning of the pilot episode reading, in Japanese, "Kamen Rider 35th Anniversary Production."
-Kamen Rider Kabuto is the first Kamen Rider Series to be broadcast in a high-definition format.

 Story

 Seven years before the series, a meteorite struck the Shibuya district in Tokyo.
 An alien lifeform, known as the Worms, emerged from the meteorite and became a threat to humanity.
 Souji Tendo has been trained for seven years while waiting for the Kabuto Zecter so that he may properly take up the mantle of Kamen Rider Kabuto.
 Making many enemies while at the same time meeting other Riders with mysterious origins, Tendou attempts to accomplish his goal at all costs: to destroy all Worms that threaten humanity.
 He meets ZECT operative Arata Kagami, who later becomes Kamen Rider Gatack.
 The two soon work together to save humanity from the alien Worms—but not before uncovering the conspiracies within the ZECT organization and the "Natives" species.